mesosphere/marathon/docs/docs/pods.md

 Containers within a pod share ephemeral storage.
 You can mount volumes by different names on each container in the pod.

 ## Pod Definitions
 Pods are configured via a JSON pod definition, which is similar to an [application definition](http://mesosphere.github.io/marathon/docs/application-basics.html).
-You must declare the resources required by each container in the pod, even if Mesos is isolating at a higher (pod) level.
+You must declare the resources required by each container in the pod because Mesos, not Marathon, determines how and when to perform isolation for all resources requested by a pod.

 See the [Examples](link) section for complete pod definitions.

 ### Secrets